solvedbiscuit71/vim-autopair/README.md

 # vim-autopair

-The simplest implementation of the auto completing quotes and brackets.
+The simplest implementation of auto completing quotes and brackets.

 ## Installation